themesberg/flowbite/content/getting-started/introduction.md

 ## What is FlowBite?

-FlowBite is an open-source collection of UI elements based on the utility-first CSS framework Tailwind designed and coded by [Themesberg](https://themesberg.com) available in Figma and as web components.
+FlowBite is an open-source library of UI elements based on the utility-first CSS framework Tailwind designed and coded by [Themesberg](https://themesberg.com) available in Figma and as web components.

+[video florin]

+It includes all of the commonly used components a website requires, such as buttons, dropdowns, navigation bars, modals, but also some more advanced interactive elements such as datepickers.
+All of the element are built using utility classes from Tailwind CSS and vanilla JavaScript.

 <div class="lg:grid lg:grid-cols-2 lg:gap-8 mt-10">
     <a href="{{< ref "getting-started/quickstart" >}}" class="p-6 block bg-white hover:bg-gray-100 shadow-md border border-gray-200 rounded-lg mb-6 lg:mb-0">